JabRef/user-documentation/en/faq/how-to-improve-the-help-page.md

-# Contributing

-> Ways of contributing

-See the [FAQ](../faqcontributing.md) for different possibilities of contributing.
-For translating the user interface, see [translating the UI](./translatinggui.md).

-You want to contribute to <https://docs.jabref.org>?
-Great!
+# How to Improve the Help Page

-Here is a quick start guide.
+Here is a quick start guide of how to improve the help page.

 ## Prerequisite